That's the real Parker Luck.

-- Vash the Stampede in both the anime and manga Trigun fulfills this trope like it was written just for him.
-Wherever he goes, everyone (and their mother) dies horribly, including but not limited to the total destruction of two cities, the deaths of all the occupants of at least four others, and pretty much anyone who says something nice to him.
+- Trigun: Vash the Stampede fulfills this trope like it was written just for him.
+Wherever he goes, everyone (and their mother) dies horribly, including but not limited to the total destruction of two cities, the deaths of all the occupants of at least four others, and most anyone who says something nice to him.
 Throughout the story he laments about how "no matter what I do and where I go, I'm followed by blood and gun-smoke."

 - And if his ability to attract trouble by itself wasn't bad enough, his Arch-Enemy Knives sics a gang of lunatics on him to make his life hell and ensure there's always plenty of collateral damage and mayhem for innocent people to get caught up in.

 - Keita in Kurokami.
-Pretty much everyone he becomes close with dies, and Keita tries hard to have as little friends as possible.
+Everyone he becomes close with dies, and Keita tries hard to have as little friends as possible.
 And it's not like it's his enemies, even.
 Just someone's screwing destiny done horribly wrong.

 - Technically, all alter egos are one; as they are not supposed to exist any longer, the world will go out of their way to kill them.
 And if one of those alter egos manages to kill off their Root, he won't be unlucky anymore, but he'll bring that bad luck to everyone else around him.